 We were asked to clean up the bricks and stone for re-use and then re-build it back to its original state.

 The photograph above shows the section of wall before the damage occurred.

-The mortar used was hydraulic lime with red local sand and was a good match for the original.
+The mortar we used was natural hydraulic lime incorporating a local red sand which proved to be a good match for the original mortar.

 Once the gate opening was set out and up to its correct height, the archway was re-instated.

-One of the gate piers remained and we had no difficulty in replicating the detail in the brickwork.
+Because one of the gate piers remained on the opposite side of the entrance we had no difficulty in replicating the detail in the brickwork.